BOOKS TO HELP YOU THROUGH BREAST CANCER

 Shattering the Cancer Myth by Katrina Ellis

-Katrina Ellis is not only a Naturopath and Iridologist, but also a cancer survivor and has written a great guide to understanding both traditional and natural therapies for cancer treatment.
+Katrina Ellis is not only a naturopath and iridologist, but also a cancer survivor and she has written a great guide to understanding both traditional and natural therapies for cancer treatment.
 She includes some very helpful natural remedies to combat the side effects of chemotherapy and radiation.
 This was lent to me by a client immediately after my diagnosis and I was so impressed, I haunted the shops until I found my own copy.

 Spontaneous Healing by Andrew Weil, MD